X-141/OpenNodeTraveler/README.md

 # How to Compile
 Windows w/ MingW
-1. Make a build directory -> "mkdir build"
+1. Make a build Directory -> "mkdir build"

-1. in the project directory -> "cd build"
+3. in the project directory -> "cd build"
-2. compile using cmake -> "cmake -G "Unix Makefiles" .."
+4. compile using cmake -> "cmake -G "Unix Makefiles" .."
-3. after compilation finishes -> "make"
+5. after compilation finishes -> "make"
-4. A windows executable named "RUN.exe" should've been created
+6. A windows executable named "RUN.exe" should've been created
-5. "./Run"
+7. "./Run"

 Linux/Unix
 1. Make a build directory -> "mkdir build"
-1. in the project directory -> "cd build"
+3. in the project directory -> "cd build"
-2. compile using cmake -> "cmake .."
+4. compile using cmake -> "cmake .."
-3. after compilation finishes -> "make"
+5. after compilation finishes -> "make"
-4. executable file named "RUN" should've been created
+6. executable file named "RUN" should've been created
-5. "./Run"
+7. "./Run"

 # How to Play